SanPen/ESIOS/README.md

 names = esios.get_names(indicators_)

 dfmul, df_list, names = esios.get_multiple_series(indicators_, start_, end_)
 df = dfmul[names]  # get the actual series and neglect the rest of the info
 ```

 This is an example of what yu can get:

 ![Image of some indicators on December 2015](https://github.com/SanPen/ESIOS/blob/master/example.png)

+If you have any suggestion please write to: <santiago.penate.vera@gmail.com> (Español e Inglés)